backupbrew/switchbrew/Error Applet.md

 This is the applet presented when a title displays an error message.
 See [AM\_services\#Library\_Applets](AM%20services#Library%20Applets.md##Library_Applets "wikilink").
-The error applet expects three [IStorage](AM%20services#IStorage.md##IStorage "wikilink") inputs and no output.
+The error applet expects two [IStorage](AM%20services#IStorage.md##IStorage "wikilink") inputs and no output.